icipe-official/Automation_scripts/installation/repeat_masker_and_modeller/README.md

 2. Choose the installation script you want to run.
 3. Make sure the script has execute permissions.
 If it doesn't, you can add them with the command `chmod +x <script_name>`.
 4. Run the script with `./<script_name>` as a super user ie with `sudo`.
+## Post installation

-Please refer to the comments in each script for more detailed information about what the script does.
+1. In the Recon  directory follow the configurateion instructions in the INSTALL file Please refer to the comments in each script for more detailed information about what the script does.

 ## About RepeatModeler and RepeatMasker